Learn How to Spot the Signs of Financial Abuse

 On our first Valentine’s Day together, he told me he loved me.
 He saw our relationship lasting forever, and he promised that he would do everything in his power to keep us together.

 On our second Valentine’s Day together, he asked to have access to my credit card.
 I handed it to him eagerly.
 After all, he had convinced me that he was better with money than me.
 He convinced me that I was too stupid to understand how credit cards worked — I would only screw it up.
 Earlier, he had already begun managing my checking and savings accounts.
 The financial abuse had started.
+It was just a matter of recognizing the signs.

 On our third Valentine’s Day together, I was ready to leave.
 As I sat in the movie theater with his hand wrapped tightly around mine, I could only dream of a way to escape.
 Unable to access my money or take out cash without him knowing, that all seemed impossible.
 Even running out the door of the theater would require money — money he wouldn’t let me have in fear that I would use it against him or against his wishes.